-This article was first written in 2003 and has been updated five times since then.
-I'll note that there are more acceptable leg options now than there used to be, but the premise I present is still true and will remain true: you'll save money if you just get the right support in the first place.
+This article was first written in 2003 and has been updated six times since then.
+I'll note that there are many more acceptable leg options now than there used to be, but the premise I present is still true and will remain true: you'll save money if you just get the right support in the first place.
 I need to do another refresh of this article soon, as we have many more new options that have appeared in the last year or two.
 I've done a modest update for the new site.

 One of the things that comes up at least once at every workshop I teach is that someone is shooting without enough support.
 I don't mean my teaching and cheerleading is failing the student.
 I mean that they just aren't providing a secure platform from which to shoot.